slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - succeful takers are the most visible people in organizations.
 - Proactive problem management – Go directly to the source.
 - convincing vs inspiring leadership
+- never make a numbers person the leader
 -->

 > *"Only those who do not seek power are qualified to hold it."